 The Quick-B model shares the basic body housing with the Rapid-B, and consequently owes more of its heritage to the Rapid-B than to previous Quick or Quick-A models.
-However, the large film advance and rewind knobs on each side of the top plate signify that this is not one of the Rapid models.
-The Quick-B also inherits the built-in rangefinder from the Rapid-B. The overall design gives the camera a classic feel and appearance in line with similar products of that era from other manufacturers.
+However, the large film advance and rewind knobs on each side of the top plate highlight the fact that this is not one of the Rapid models.
+The Quick-B also inherits the built-in rangefinder from the Rapid-B. The overall design gives the camera a classic feel and appearance in line with products of that era.

 In keeping with the Quick philosophy, the Quick-B uses an Ilitar lens - in this case a 50mm F2.9 (as opposed to the 50mm F2.8 Steinheil Cassar S in the Rapid-B).
-The Quick-B has the trusty Prontor-SV, so as far as the technical specification goes, there is not much variance between the two models.
-The Cassar lens of the Rapid-B may just edge out the Ilitar F2.9 for sharpness.
+The Quick-B has the trusty Prontor-SV, so there is not all that much variance in specification between the two models.
+The Cassar lens on the Rapid-B may just edge out the Ilitar F2.9 for sharpness.
 However, certain Quick-B models were equipped with a 50mm Ilitar F2.8 four element unsymmetrical anastigmat lens (Tessar fashion) for superior performance.

 This model also incorporates the new focussing mechanism from the Rapid_B, achieved by moving the entire front lens assembly back and forward in relation to the film plane via a helical focussing mount (rather than the previous model's threaded rotating front element).

 In other respects, the camera is a genuine upgrade from earlier Quick models.
 While it still uses the trusty Prontor shutter (with speeds from 1 to 1/300 sec plus B), it also offers the choice of an 'M' flash setting plus the 'V' delayed action (self timer) setting.
-The viewfinder image is somewhat larger than the previous Quick models, but there are no dedicated framing lines, just the perimeter of the viewfinder frame.
-Despite the reduced image size, you can still achieve reasonably accurate framing and composition, with improved focussing thanks to the newly introduced built-in rangefinder.
+The viewfinder image is larger than the previous Quick models, but there are no dedicated framing lines, just the perimeter of the viewfinder frame.
+Despite the reduced image size when compared with real life, you can still achieve reasonably accurate framing and composition, with improved focussing thanks to the newly introduced built-in rangefinder.
 This model has no built-in metering.
-The upgraded lens should give good results for a camera of this type, with its slightly longer 50mm focal length which was a popular 'standard' for cameras of the era.
+The upgraded lens should give good results for a camera of this type, with its slightly longer 50mm focal length which was a popular 'standard' on cameras of the era.

 One tip for opening the back on these cameras - pull the rewind knob upwards to its full extension.
 Then twist slowly anti-clockwise until the springloaded mechanism releases the back.
 When replacing the back, make sure the red dots on the camera back and the camera body are aligned.